simplysh/enso/README.md

 // -> Hello, James!
 ```

 Blocks may also use the built-in `slot()` function expression to capture content in the parent context and define where it will appear within the block.
 In this way they become similar to components.
-Blocks which use slot **must** make a call to `end()` to suggest where the block scope ends.
+Blocks which use slot **must** make a call to `end()` to mark where the block scope ends.

 Example: